 \subsection{Frequency Based Feature Enhancement}

-Recently, some frequency-based feature enhancement works have been proposed in other visual task \cite{frequency_enhancing1, frequency_enhancing2, frequency_enhancing3}.
+Recently, some frequency-based feature enhancement works have been proposed in other visual task \cite{frequency_enhancing1, frequency_enhancing2, frequency_enhancing3}, which also aim to make better use of high-frequency and low-frequency information.
 Rao \emph{et al.} \cite{frequency_enhancing1} proposed a global filter network for learning long-term spatial dependencies in an image, they used learnable filters at different layers and encouraged each filter to pass frequency component at an appropriate band.
 Liu \emph{et al.} \cite{frequency_enhancing2} proposed a global spectral filter memory network, aiming to learn long-term spatial dependencies between different video frames, and they used the traditional Gaussian filter for frequency filtering.
 Qin \emph{et al.} \cite{frequency_enhancing3} proposed a multi-spectral channel attention, which used the conventional global average pooling operation instead of frequency filters for feature decomposition in the frequency domain.

-Different from these methods, CFAN-OSFGR uses an adjustable frequency filter which can obtain a set of high- and low-frequency components at various frequency bands by adjusting the adjustable vectors, aiming to make use of more abundant frequency information.
+Different from these methods, the proposed method uses an adjustable frequency filter which can obtain a set of high- and low-frequency components at various frequency bands by adjusting the adjustable vectors, aiming to make use of more abundant frequency information.